gayatrirajgor/SEI-Project-1/README.md

       squares.push(square)
     }
 ```
-I created arrays of the positions and used a forEach to add the class to those cells to determine which place the treats and fences will hold on the grid.
+To show the treats and fences on the grid, I built arrays of the positions and used forEach to add the class to those cells to determine which position the treats and fences will fill on the grid.

 ```js